EdGonz44/Project-3/README.md

 ## Overview

 ### What is this project about?
-Provide a brief summary of the project, including its purpose, significance, and any key questions or problems it addresses.

-Example:
-"This project explores the relationship between weather variables and latitude.
-It aims to analyze how temperature, humidity, and precipitation vary with latitude across different regions and seasons."
+This project explores the relationship between CO2 emissions and agriculture.
+It aims to understand the impact how the increase of co2 emissions over time has impacted crop yields and how farmers have adjusted to this.

 ## Project Details

 ### Background
-Explain the context and motivation behind the project.
-Include any relevant literature, prior research, or data sources that informed the project's direction.
+Our initial goal was to see how CO2 emissions have impacted the crops over time and therefore impacted human health.

 ### Goals
-Outline the main objectives of the project.
+- **Dhawani** Do countries with higher land use for agriculture have higher CO2 emissions.
+- **Megan** What is the relationship between CO2 emissions and agricultural gdp.
+- **Eduardo** Do countries with higher CO2 emissions use more pesticides to grow their crops?
+- **Jenny** Has crop yield improved over time with pesticides?
+Has pesticide use decreased the amount of land needed to produce crops?

 ### Methodology
 Detail the approach and methods used to achieve the project's goals.